Kiyomizu Temple and Yasaka Shrine

 Eight out of ten people traveling to Kyoto city visit Kiyomizu Temple.
 It’s one of the oldest temples in Kyoto and famous for the veranda built on the cliff.
 A monk Enchin found clear spring water at this location in 8th century and built a small hut here.
 That is the origin of the temple.
 The water is still gushing and people prize it as holy water.
 You can drink it from the waterfall.

 The main object of worship in this temple is the “Thousand-armed Kannon” Bodhisattva.
-It is kept in the back of Hondo main hall and open to public once in 33 years.
+It is enshrined in the back of Hondo main hall and open to public once in 33 years.
 However, visitors can view a its replica and other statues of assistant Buddha at any time.

 website: http://www.kiyomizudera.or.jp/